-On the other hand, by leaving the funds in the TSP account or by rolling your TSP account balance into an IRA, contributions and earnings can continue to grow tax-deferred.
-You can continue to do this if you don’t need the money until you are forced to accept the Required Minimum Distributions (RMDs) at age 70½.
+On the other hand, by leaving the funds in the TSP account or by rolling your TSP account balance into an IRA, contributions, and earnings can continue to grow tax-deferred.
+You can continue to do this if you don’t need the money until you are forced to receive the Required Minimum Distributions (RMDs) at age 70½.
 At that time, you would have to start paying income tax on the distributions that you receive.
 You may also find that there are numerous options outside of the TSP that can provide you a greater level of retirement income than the TSP Lifetime Annuity.

 Avoid TSP Withdrawal Mistakes and Tax Strategies

-Making a full withdrawal (not an IRA rollover – but a withdrawal to your checking or savings account) could have negative consequences.
-Making a full withdrawal without subsequently rolling the funds into an IRA or other qualified account (depending on your age) could create both penalties and rather significant income taxes.
+Making a full withdrawal (not an IRA rollover – but a withdrawal to your checking or savings account) could also have negative consequences.
+Making a full withdrawal without subsequently rolling the funds into an IRA or other qualified accounts (depending on your age) could create both penalties and rather significant income taxes.
 Always seek good TSP advice before you engage in a TSP withdrawal.